 A city as culturally rich as São Paulo could only have a gastronomy full of influences.
-That’s why it’s easy to understand how so many of the dishes here take us back to the bandeirantes period, to the indigenous roots, to the Italian immigrants, among many others.
+That’s why it’s easy to understand how so many of the dishes here take us back to the period of the bandeirantes, the indigenous roots, the Italian immigrants, among many others.
 The typical foods of São Paulo are the result of those who decided to call the city home.

 Get to know some of São Paulo’s typical foods